Skip to content

 The incident involving Jonathan Carley took place during a Remembrance Sunday event, a time when communities gather to honour military personnel.
 Carley attended the event in a Royal Navy uniform, which he was not authorised to wear.
 The court proceedings were held at Llandudno magistrates court, where Carley admitted to the offence.

 The district judge noted that while Carley's actions were respectful in laying a wreath, the unauthorised wearing of the uniform was considered inappropriate.
-The court's decision to impose a fine and additional costs serves as a reminder of the legal implications of wearing military attire without permission.

 Outcomes